cdclaxton/learning/Prolog/clustering/readme.md

 The graph structure and inferences are implemented in `association_inference.pl`.

+### Precedence of associations with uncertainty

+If two people are connected via more than one association, the most 'consequential' association can be found.
+Suppose each association type has a precendence and that the association has a probability.
+The task is to find the 'highest' association given some measure that takes into account precedence and probability.

+This is implemented in `association_precedence.pl`.

-### Infer an association between persons with a discrete probability
+### Infer an association between persons with uncertainty

 The events to which a person is associated allows the role of a person to be determined, along with a probability of that role assignment.
 Two persons can have an association of a given type, which could also have a probability associated with it.